azoth-lang/azoth.language.reference/src/fields-and-properties.md

 ## Associated Properties

 There are no associated fields.
 Having one would violate thread safety and require initialization at an indeterminate time.
-Many cases what is desired is actually an associated constant.
+In many cases what is desired is actually an associated constant.
 However, one can declare associated properties by declaring getters and setters without `self` parameters.

 ## Unique Names